 Your doctor may refer you to someone who specializes in oncology nutrition for this one, but it’s good to ask the question to get that referral.
-In general, this is not the time to focus on weight loss, but you should really cut out processed sugar if you can.
-Increasingly, there’s data to suggest that those sugars may be related to cancer development and growth.
-You’ll also want to increase your protein, most likely, and make sure you’re eating nutrient-dense foods.
+In general, this is not the time to focus on weight loss.
+You'll want to increase your proteins and fats to maintain your weight.

 Much like exercise, it’s very helpful to make these changes before treatment starts so that they become a habit by the time you’re in treatment.
 That makes it easier to continue with these healthy strategies.
 Asking your doctor about resources like physical therapists or nutrition professionals can put you in touch with the experts you need.

 This is a great question, because your caregivers will likely become pretty involved in your treatment, and it’s very useful that they know what to expect from the beginning.
 For example, they’re likely to be the ones to take notes during doctor’s visits, to keep track of schedules involving treatments, tests, and scans.
 They should have a good handle on what type of side effects might happen, and what prescriptions need to be taken and at what times.